LaboraTORIbio/breast_cancer_classifier/README.md

 * **Web service:**

     The inference pipeline can be served as a web service through the AWS Lambda function.
 First, create an [AWS account](https://aws.amazon.com/) and an [IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html), giving the user permission for AWS Lambda and AWS ECR tasks.
-Then, install and configure AWS CLI, [authenticating using IAM user credentials](https://docs.aws.amazon.com/cli/v1/userguide/cli-authentication-user.html):
+Then, install and configure the AWS CLI, [authenticating using the IAM user credentials](https://docs.aws.amazon.com/cli/v1/userguide/cli-authentication-user.html):

     ```bash
     pip install awscli